Introducing Qodo Command – Command-line interface for building, running and managing AI agents.

 return flat_list

-This revision eliminated redundant range() calls and enhanced readability by using extend() and meaningful variable names.
+The revision above eliminated redundant range() calls and enhanced readability by using extend() and meaningful variable names.
 It’s a subtle but impactful change, especially important when similar patterns repeat across services.

 Pros: